Monday, September 28, 2015

 The Family Romanov is historical nonfiction written for younger readers, although many adults will find this book of interest.

 Fleming sets the stage for this fascinating account of the Russian Royal family by describing a grand costume ball held on the night of February 12, 1903 in honour of the two-hundredth anniversary of St. Petersburg's founding as the Russian capital.
 In attendance were members of what was known as the belaya kost - the 870 families who made up Russia's wealthiest citizens.
 They "represented only 1.5 percent of the population, but owned 90 percent of all Russia's wealth."
 These people were well educated and could trace their roots "back to the ancient princes who had ruled the country centuries earlier."
 Their homes were filled with priceless works of art, antiques and many luxuries.
 They wore designer gowns and vacationed on the French Riviera.
 French or English was the language of choice as Russian was considered coarse.
 The ball, hosted by Tsar Nicholas II and his wife, Empress Alexandra saw their guests dressed in costumes of rich fabrics and decorated with jewels.
 This wealthy segment of Russian society was insular and uninformed about the rest of the Russian people.
-They had no idea how the vast majority of their fellow Russians, in a country that stretched from Poland in the west to Japan in the east, lived.
+They had no idea how the vast majority of their fellow Russians lived, in a country that stretched from Poland in the west to Japan in the east.

 Part One: Before the Storm

 This section explores the early life of Nicholas II and his marriage to Princess Alix of Hesse.
 By the time Nicholas came to the throne, the Romanovs had ruled Russia for almost 300 years in a form of government known as autocracy, where one person rules exclusively.
 The Romanovs claimed their right to rule was God-given.
 Thus Russia had no constitution, congress, court of appeal or supreme court.
 The tsar was required to follow the laws of succession (only a male relative could rule) and to follow the teachings of the Russian Orthodox Church.
-The tsar was head of the Imperial Cabinet consisting of thirteen ministers who were noblemen appointed by him.
+"The tsar was head of the Imperial Cabinet consisting of thirteen ministers who were noblemen appointed by him.
 The country was divided into thirty-four provinces, each with its own governor, imperial army and police force.
 A large imperial bureaucracy existed to enforce laws, impose fines and fees, and keep records."
 Poorly paid bureaucrats meant they were easily corrupted and therefore despised by the people.
 The tsar maintained his hold on power by strict control over his people; the imperial army and the police silenced all political dissent.

 Nicholas's father, Tsar Alexander III was a harsh ruler who was not eager for his son to succeed him.
 He neglected to prepare Nicholas to rule Russia and to develop as a statesman.
 And Nicholas himself did not look forward to ruling Russia either.
 He was shy, gentle and enjoyed reading.
 Nicholas originally met the girl who was to be his wife in 1884 when he was sixteen and she was twelve.
 Born Princess Alix Victoria Helena Louise Beatrice of Hesse Darmstadt, she was a happy, smiling child nicknamed Sunny until the death of her mother at age six.
 Afterwards her personality changed.
 Nicholas and Alix met again five years later and this time both were completely smitten.
 Five more years passed in which Nicholas traveled the world.
 In April 1894 Nicholas proposed and after a brief hesitation over changing her faith from Lutheran to Russian Orthodox, Alix agreed.
-The couple married November 26, 1894 a month after the death of Tsar Alexander III died.
+The couple married November 26, 1894 a month after the death of Tsar Alexander III.

-Nicholas was terrified of becoming tsar of Russia.
-"What is going to happen to me...to all of Russia?
-I am not prepared to be tsar.
-I never wanted to become one.
-I know nothing of the business of ruling.
-I have no idea of how to even talk to the ministers."
-From the beginning both Nicholas and Alexandra (her new Russian name) struggled.
-Alexandra appeared aloof and unapproachable and she was shocked by Russian society leading her to disinvite many of Nicholas's friends and cousins.
-The couple moved to the Imperial Park at Tsarskoe Selo, living in the less grand Alexander Palace.
-With Nicholas unable to comprehend his duties as tsar and Alexandra revolted by the excesses and bad behaviour of the Russian court, the two withdrew to the enchanted estate of Tsarskoe Selo.
 From 1895 to 1901, Tsarina Alexandra gave birth to four daughters.
 Although Nicholas was at first happy with the births of the daughters, the need for a son soon became their most pressing concern.
 Each pregnancy was becoming more difficult for Alexandra and so they began to seek the help of holy men, prayers and mystics, some of whom were of questionable character.
 With the birth of Alexei in 1904, Nicholas and Alexandra were thrilled.
 But soon it became apparent that the little boy had hemophilia, a genetic disorder with no treatment in 1904 and which could be life threatening.
 It was a disease passed down through Alexandra's side of the family.
 They withdrew even further from society and kept his condition a secret.

 Part Two: Dark Clouds Gathering

-This section covers the period from 1905 until 1913 of Nicholas II's reign.
-In 1905 the increased literacy of the workers led to increased recognition of and demand for a government that responded to their needs.
-No longer content to be slaves to the monarchy, the people wanted a say in how their vast country was ruled.
-The event that would turn out to be of greatest significance came to be known as Bloody Sunday.
+The event that would change the history of Russia, was what came to be known as Bloody Sunday.
 A peaceful march to St. Petersburg's Winter Palace was organized by a young priest known as Father George Gapon to present a petition by the workers directly to the tsar.
 The petition asked Nicholas II to address the problems workers in Russia faced.
 Like most workers in Russia, Fr.
 Gapon still believed that the tsar was the father of Russia and cared for his people.
 The tsar was not blamed for the greed, despotism and cruelty of the factory managers and landowners towards the workers and peasants.
 It was Nichola's response to Fr.
 Gapon's march on January 22, 1905 that would ultimately be his undoing.

 Informed of the march and the request that he receive the worker's petition, Nicholas II instead sent soldiers to greet the marchers and did not attend.
 Approximately 120,000 men, women and children, peacefully marching were confronted by soldiers who eventually opened fire on them, killing up to 200 people.
-This unwarranted attack which came to be known as Bloody Sunday changed the Russian people's minds about their tsar.
+This unwarranted attack, which came to be known as Bloody Sunday, changed the Russian people's minds about their tsar.
 Nicholas, hearing of the tragedy did not accept blame and would not consider the advice of his advisers and even Count Leo Tolstoy, the great Russian author who advised his tsar, "...what great evil you will bring to yourself and to millions if you continue on your present course."

-The unrest spread to other areas of Russia with rotating strikes which led by October 3, to massive strikes that shutdown cities.
+The unrest spread to other areas of Russia, with rotating strikes which led by October 3, to massive strikes that shutdown cities.
 Printers and railroad workers were followed by "factory workers, schoolteachers, postal workers, telegraph operators,,,, doctors, lawyers, bankers, even the ballerinas of St. Petersburg's Imperial Mariinsky Theatre."
 Prime Minister Count Sergei Witte gave Nicholas II an ultimatum; either crush the rebellion in a bloody show of force or give the people the right to freedom of the press and speech and the Duma, an elected legislature they were demanding.
-Threatened by his cousin, Grand Duke Nicholas Nikolaevich's suicide if he did not concede Nicholas finally agreed.
+Threatened by his cousin, Grand Duke Nicholas Nikolaevich's suicide if he did not concede, Nicholas finally agreed.
 He signed into law the right to "freedom of conscience, speech, assembly and association" and the formation of a Duma, in what was known as the October Manifesto.
 But Nicholas believed that the problem was not the autocracy but the fact that the people of Russia were being punished for their sins against his rule.

 The supporters of the tsar believed the Jewish population were responsible for the unrest and repression.
 It was this belief that led to numerous pogroms.
 "In the two weeks after the signing of the October Manifesto, there were 694 separate pogroms across the country."
 Both Nicholas II and Alexandra also believed the Jewish citizens were responsible.
 Jews living in Russia were already restricted by numerous laws including one that limited the number of Jews who could attend school.

-After the October Manifesto the attempted arrest of the soviets resulted a mass revolt in Moscow against the autocracy that included all the Social Democrats.
+After the October Manifesto, the attempted arrest of the soviets resulted a mass revolt in Moscow against the autocracy that included all the Social Democrats.
 Nicholas ordered his troops to put down the rebellion by any means possible, including the use of artillery and the shooting of any one found in the vicinity of the rebellion.
 He did not stop there.
 Revolutionaries were hunted down and imprisoned or exiled or executed.
 Workers against the tsar were fired.
 Groups of soldiers undertook actions known as Punitive Expeditions into the countryside, killing villagers and burning villages.
 But Nicholas II could not accept the reality of sharing power with the Duma.
-Between April 1906 and November 1907 the Duma closed twice resulting in three Dumas.
-The first Duma consisted of a decent representation from all of Russia's classes including the nobility, the land-owners, the workers and the peasants.By the Third Duma, the nobility, landowners and businessmen dominated this legislative body.
-It was this Duma, supportive of the Romanov autocracy that would sit for the next five years.
+Between April 1906 and November 1907, the Duma closed twice resulting in three Dumas.
+The first Duma consisted of a decent representation from all of Russia's classes including the nobility, the land-owners, the workers and the peasants.
+By the Third Duma, the nobility, landowners and businessmen dominated this legislative body.
+It was this Duma, supportive of the Romanov autocracy, that would sit for the next five years.

 At the 300th anniversary of Romanov rule, Nicholas II and Alexandra believed that they were deeply loved by the Russian people.
 "But while the people acted curious or reverent, on only one occasion was the family greeted with spontaneous good feelings."
+This was to portend the coming revolution.

 Discussion